A Bible Study by Jack Kelley

 I’ve come to believe that Jerusalem won’t really be free of Gentile “trampling” until the Lord returns.
-Daniel’s prophecy that Gentile Dominion would not end until the Lord establishes His kingdom (Daniel 2:36-45), Zechariah’s prophecy of the city being captured and divided just before the Lord’s return (Zech.
+Daniel’s prophecy that Gentile Dominion would not end until the Lord establishes His kingdom (Daniel 2:36-45), Zechariah’s prophecy of half the city’s inhabitants going into exile just before the Lord’s return (Zech.
 14:2), and John’s observation in Rev. 11:1-2 of the gentiles trampling the outer court of the Temple during the Great Tribulation all confirm this.
 But even so, the fact that Jerusalem is back in Jewish hands is another big sign that the End is coming soon.

-3. A Moslem Coalition Armed And Led By Russia Will Attack The Holy Land… Ezek.
+3. A Muslim Coalition Armed And Led By Russia Will Attack The Holy Land… Ezek.
 38:2-6

 “Son of man, set your face against Gog, of the land of Magog, the chief prince of Meshech and Tubal; prophesy against him.
 This is what the Sovereign Lord says: I am against you, O Gog, chief prince of Meshech and Tubal.
 I will turn you around, put hooks in your jaws and bring you out with your whole army–your horses, your horsemen fully armed, and a great horde with large and small shields, all of them brandishing their swords.
 Persia, Cush and Put will be with them, all with shields and helmets, also Gomer with all its troops, and Beth Togarmah from the far north with all its troops–the many nations with you.”